TheLastProject/minimalKioskOS/README.md

 ## How to use it?

 *In most cases, you will probably want the continuous build, as this is rebuild once a month using a Travis cron and will contain the latest security patches released for Raspbian.
 However, it has not been tested.
 If you are more concerned with proper testing than security patches, use a stable release.*

+**Make sure to edit /boot/url.txt to the desired URL in your image**

 1. Download a build from the releases tab on GitHub
 2. Unzip